dlangner1/InstagramApp/README.md

-# Project 6 - InstagramApp
+# Project 6 - Instagram

-InstagramApp is a photo sharing app using Parse as its backend.
+Instagram is a photo sharing app using Parse as its backend.

 Time spent: **X** hours spent in total